 The University of Chicago Pritzker School of Medicine's Professional Option Program in Medicine permits undergraduate students who have demonstrated outstanding potential for success in medicine to begin medical school during their fourth year in the College.
 This is a highly competitive, merit-award program.

 Due to the accelerated nature of the curriculum, applicants must have outstanding academic credentials as evidenced by a combination of GPA and MCAT scores that place them among the top candidates nationwide for medical school.
-The academic requirements for eligibility include a minimum GPA of 3.7 and an MCAT score not less than 33 on the old and 93% on the new with no individual section score less than 8 on the old or 85% on the new.
+The academic requirements for eligibility include a minimum GPA of 3.7 and an MCAT score not less than the 93rd percentile, with no individual section score less than the 85th percentile.
 Additionally, eligible students have a clear understanding of their motivation for medicine and can provide evidence of analytical thinking, effective communication skills, leadership, and meaningful engagement in the various communities in which they participate, in addition to compelling reasons to attend Pritzker.

 Candidates will apply to this program during their third year in the College.
 Eligible students must have completed 33 credits (of the 42 required for a degree in the College) by the end of their third year.
 These 33 credits must include all 15 general education requirements and one-half of the requirements for their major.